Automating-GIS-processes/CSC18/source/lessons/L1/overview.rst

 Lesson overview
 ===============

-In this week's lesson we will introduce you a spatial data model (geometric objects) and some basics of how spatial data can be manipulated in pure Python.
+In this lesson we will introduce you a spatial data model (geometric objects) and some basics of how spatial data can be manipulated in pure Python.

 1. :doc:`Geometric Objects - Spatial Data Model <Geometric-Objects>`